Some News For You

 Bulletin - request Patricia to place the event in the parish a week or more in advance.

 Website - request Jon to add the event to the “News” page of our website.
+Reminder, at times, we are slow to add or remove old news.

 Facebook - request Jon.
 You are welcome to request a “Facebook Blast” to extend the communication.
 We ask that your group pay the small fee.